scala-js/scala-js/linker/shared/src/main/scala/org/scalajs/linker/backend/wasmemitter/README.md

 Concretely, `ToWebAssemblyValue(v, anyref)` and `ToJSValue(ref.host x)` are no-ops.
 The conversions involving `i32` are not free, but they are as efficient as it gets for the target JS engines.

+However, going through the Wasm-to-JS interface has a significant cost in itself.
+For performance, we want to avoid crossing the boundary whenever possible.
+In many cases, we can abuse `i31ref`-related operations to perform the conversions.
+Indeed, the Wasm-JS conversion spec also guarantees that a `ref.i31` is seen by JavaScript as the corresponding `number`.

+In order to box an `int`, we first test whether it is safe to drop the most significant bit.
+That is the case if and only if it is equal to the second-most significant bit.
+If it is, we "box" the `int` using an `ref.i31` instruction.
+Otherwise, we fall back on the JS helper (which is actually called `$bIFallback`).
+For unboxing, we first try a `br_on_cast (ref i31)` instruction, and fall back on `$uIFallback` if it does not succeed.

+We use similar strategies for the other primitive types.

 ### Method dispatch

 When the receiver of a method call is a primitive or a hijacked class, the call can always be statically resolved by construction, hence no dispatch is necessary.